DXFrance/back2hack/doc/AzurePASS.md

 - you can only redeem one PASS per Microsoft account.
 - You may want to share your subscription with your teammates.
 To do that, you can add co-admins by going to [https://manage.windowsazure.com](https://manage.windowsazure.com), Settings (at the bottom left of the screen), and add administrators:
 ![](azurepass/1.png)

+If you need to to know how much you've spent so far, see [AzureConsumption](AzureConsumption.md)